 In 2006 she was elected State Auditor after unseating a Republican incumbent in the largest upset in 112 years, and in 2013 was named President of the National State Auditors Association.

-Since launching her campaign for Governor, Rebecca has been listening to Minnesotans all across the state, and will be incorporating their views into her policy platform.
+Since launching her campaign for Governor, Rebecca has been listening to Minnesotans all across the state, and is incorporating their views into her policy platform.

 "Otto’s capable job ensuring that billions of taxpayer dollars are appropriately and prudently spent has been recognized nationally.
 She was elected president of the National State Auditors Association in 2013.
 In 2014 she was named one of the 15 most-influential professionals in government auditing in America."